eslint/eslint/docs/src/use/configure/ignore.md

 Any file that follows the standard ignore file format can be used.
 Keep in mind that specifying `--ignore-path` means that the existing `.eslintignore` file is not used.
 Note that globbing rules in `.eslintignore` follow those of `.gitignore`.

-## Using eslintIgnore in package.json
+## Use eslintIgnore in package.json

 If an `.eslintignore` file is not found and an alternate file is not specified, ESLint looks in `package.json` for the `eslintIgnore` key to check for files to ignore.